Treating a blocked airway

 - Laser therapy

-- Cryotherapy (freezing some of the tumour away with a cold probe)
+- Freezing the tumour with a cold probe (cryotherapy)

-- Photodynamic therapy but this is not common
+- Light sensitising treatment (photodynamic therapy) - this is not common

 Sometimes people with lung cancer develop a blockage or narrowing of one of the main airways – the left or right bronchus.
 The narrowing can make it hard to breathe and may be caused by a tumour growing in the windpipe or airway.
 Or it may be due to pressure from a tumour outside the airway.
 There are several ways of treating breathlessness caused by a blockage.
 You may have one or more of the following treatments.